MaulIlham/MekarTest/README.md

    ```sh
    npm start
    ```
-   for start admin panel. if you not automatically redirected to browser you can open your browser and goto the link : http://localhost:3000/
+   for start admin panel. if you not automatically redirected to browser you can open your browser and goto the link : http://localhost:3000/ . for the Login admin panel you can use :
+   * username = admin
+   * password = admin